TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-08-symfony-required-avoid-the-temptation-and-use-it-right.md

 <br>

-Add them to your `phpstan.neon` and see what they found.
+Add them to your `phpstan.neon` and see what they find.

 <br>